Doctor of Nursing Practice

 Message From the Dean

 Welcome to the Elms College School of Nursing Doctor of Nursing Practice (DNP) webpage!
 Thank you for taking the time to explore our site.
-Your timing could not be better as our DNP program will soon be welcoming future students for admission in the fall of 2016.
+Your timing could not be better as our DNP program welcomed our third class of students in the fall of 2016.
 I am delighted to share a few program highlights with you.Show More

 Why we began… The development of our DNP program was significantly motivated by the national call for improved preparation of nurses in advanced nursing practice.
 Additionally, we listened hard and well to our community of nursing and healthcare leaders who earnestly told us of an increased need for advanced practice nurses to provide care and assume future roles in their care delivery systems.
 We believe the Elms DNP Program will significantly contribute to meeting this current and future need for advanced practice providers, specifically the growing gap in primary care and adult acute gerontology.